-An in-depth analysis of Igor Stravinsky's The Rite of Spring.
+In this course, students will undertake an in-depth analysis of a major work from the 20th or 21st century, with a preference for a major work being performed by the Curtis Orchestra in the current academic year.
 Students will receive a full score for the work, which they can mark and keep at the end of the semester.
-Students will learn about the history and the context of the work along with aspects of Stravinsky's creative process.
-A complete analytical study of the work will incorporate ideas from the theoretical interpretations of Oliver Messiaen and Pierre Boulez.
+Students will learn about the history and the context of the work, and do a complete, page-by-page analysis.
 Many students will go on to perform the work with significantly greater understanding.
-(This course is pass/fail based on attendance, with no homework or testing.)
+(Specific repertoire to be announced.)

 KEY TO THE COURSE LIST

 Odd-numbered courses generally meet in the fall and even-numbered courses meet in the spring.